k0tix/kompressori/documentation/testing.md

 # Testing document

 The program is tested manually by hand and automatically with JUnit tests that test all the classes that do not depend on javas data structures.
+Also I didn't get the UI testing to work with replacing to System.in and System.out to simulate user input and read output.

 ## Unit testing
 I have tests for data structures and algorithms that do not depend on javas data structures